 Inside Ingredient Solutions

-Ingredient Solutions, set up in 2000, provides innovative cheese ingredients & products across many sectors of the food industry.
+Ingredient Solutions, was set up in 2000, provides innovative cheese ingredients & products across many sectors of the food industry.
 They have an extensive customer base including two of the wold’s largest global franchise chains and hundreds of ready meal, fast food and food on the go outlets.
 Products using their cheese are on virtually every supermarket shelf in the United Kingdom and Ireland; in a fast food outlet in every major town and city throughout Europe; at 30,000 feet and upwards on several major international airlines; on cruise liners, trains, sandwich bars, pubs, hotels, restaurants, schools and delivered in ‘meals on wheels’ format to tens of thousands of homes.
 Their cheese goes into hundreds of everyday products that are eaten by tens of thousands of consumers every week.

 The business is growing fast.
 Turnover has doubled in the past five years and projected to continue at a similar rate of growth in future.